aBoyCanDream/2.13-E-Ink-with-GxEPD2-example/README.md

 # 2.13-E-Ink-with-GxEPD2-example
 Set up for using 2.13" "MH-ET LIVE" branded E-ink Displays with GxEPD2.
-It looks like the BW display uses the SSD1680 chip and the color uses another.
+It looks like the BW display uses the SSD1680 chip and is 122x250 and the color uses another chip at 104x212.
+But as generic boards they can probably be changed at any time.

-To use this sketch, make sure you have GxEPD2 installed. on Arduino IDE v2.2.1, you can do this in Library Manager.
-On older IDE, just download the library @ https://github.com/ZinggJM/GxEPD2 and put folder in your "/Arduino/libraries" folder.
+To use this sketch, make sure you have GxEPD2 and the Adafruit GFX Library installed. on Arduino IDE v2.2.1, you can do this in Library Manager.
+On older IDE, just download the library @ https://github.com/ZinggJM/GxEPD2 and @ https://github.com/adafruit/Adafruit-GFX-Library and put folder in your "/Arduino/libraries" folder.

 On sketch, look for these lines to set your board: